Scotho/Firebased/README.md

 Firebased
 ==============
-*To get started, simply change "appname" at the top of app.js to your firebase data URL and run index.html.
+*To get started, simply change "appName" at the top of app.js to your firebase data URL and run index.html.
 Currently, all logic is contained in the controllers found in app.js*

 What's it do?